murchu27/awesome-wm-config/README.md

     }

-`light {-A|-U|-S}` only work on my laptop when run with super user permissions, so I had to edit the command variables that come with the widget to add `sudo` at the beginning.
-Also had allow my user to run `sudo light` without a password;
-see [this article][10].
+`light {-A|-U|-S}` only work on my laptop when run with super user permissions, so I had to edit `awesome-wm-widgets/brightness-widget/brightness.lua` to add `sudo` at the beginning of the command variables.
+Also had allow my user to run `sudo light` without a password; see [this article][10].

     local function worker(user_args)